Skip to Content

 4. Tacoma is Quirky

 If you love quirky things, you’ll be happy to hear that Tacoma has quite a few quirky attractions to visit on your day trip from Seattle, and I don’t just mean the various bikini barista coffee shops around town.
-If you are a coffee lover though, make sure to check out the quirky Pacific Northwest invention of ‘bikini coffee’—there are several ones all over Tacoma.)
+If you are a coffee lover though, make sure to check out the quirky Pacific Northwest invention of ‘bikini coffee’—there are several all over Tacoma.)

 If you prefer coffee and other beverages in a less raunchy setting, make sure to head to Bob’s Java Jive (2102 S Tacoma Way), a 25-foot coffee pot music spot that has served up over 80 years of concrete kitsch, which earned it a listing in the National Register of Historic Places.